okta/okta-auth-swift/README.md

 ### OktaAuthStatusPasswordReset

-The user successfully answered their recovery question and must to set a new password.
+The user successfully answered their recovery question and must set a new password.

 #### canReset